 Is Shenandoah National Park worth visiting?

 Yes.
-Shenandoah National Park is one of Virginia’s top destinations, especially for scenic drives, waterfalls, fall color, wildlife, and mountain views.
+Shenandoah National Park is one of Virginia’s top destinations, especially for scenic drives, waterfalls, fall color, wildlife, short hikes, and mountain views.

 How many days do you need for a Virginia vacation?

 A focused Virginia trip can work in three to four days, especially if you choose one region.
-A fuller trip that includes beaches, mountains, and history usually needs six to eight days.
+A fuller trip that includes beaches, mountains, and history usually needs six to ten days.

 What is the best Virginia road trip?

 Skyline Drive through Shenandoah National Park is one of the best Virginia road trips.
-The Blue Ridge Parkway, Historic Triangle, and coastal Eastern Shore routes are also strong options.
+The Blue Ridge Parkway, Historic Triangle, Northern Virginia history route, and coastal Eastern Shore route are also strong options.

 Should I visit Williamsburg or Virginia Beach?